MicrosoftEdge/WebView2Feedback/specs/FileTypePolicy.md

 # Description

 We proposed the `CoreWebView2.SaveFileSecurityCheckStarting` event.
-You can register this event to get the file path, file extension and URI source information, when end users try to save a file from your App.
-Then you can apply your own rules to allow save the file with, or without a default warning dialog;
+As a developer, you can register a handler on this event to get the file path, file extension and URI source information.
+Then you can apply your own rules to allow save the file without a default file type policy security warning UI;
 to cancel the saving; and even to create your own UI to manage runtime file type policies.

 # Examples
 ## Win32 C++
-This example shows suppressing file type policy, security dialog, and allow to save the file directly.
-It also blocks saving the exe file.
+This example shows suppressing file type policy, security dialog, and allows saving eml files directly.
+It also blocks saving exe files.
 The sample code will register the event with custom rules.
 ```c++
 bool ScenarioFileTypePolicyStaging::AddCustomFileTypePolicies()